klong/frontend-nanodegree-mobile-portfolio/README.md

 **note:** when you run it it will be given a different web address.

-You can use this `forwarding address` for input at the ;
+You can use this for input at the ;

 ####[google page speed insights website](https://developers.google.com/speed/pagespeed/insights/)

-An example result from my ngrok `forwarding address`.
+An example result from my ngrok address.

 Mobile Speed: ****97****, User experience: 100          |  Desktop speed: ****98****
 :-------------------------:|:-------------------------: